 Outside of unpaid leave, an increasing number of employers are providing paid adoption leave and paid foster care leave.
-According to the 2023 Adoption-Friendly Workplace survey, the average paid leave provided to adoptive parents was between 2 to 26 weeks (9 weeks average), and the average paid leave for foster parents was 9.4 weeks.
+According to the 2024 Best Adoption-Friendly Workplace survey, the paid leave provided to adoptive parents was between 0 to 26 weeks (9.6 weeks average), and the average paid leave for foster parents was 9.7 weeks.
 Most employer-paid programs are set up to run concurrently with any federal or state leave requirement (e.g., FMLA entitlement).
 Paid leave helps to provide financial stability so that adoptive and foster parents can bond with their child(ren) and attend to any necessary preparations.

-Source: 2023 Best Adoption-Friendly Workplace Survey
+Source: 2024 Best Adoption-Friendly Workplace Survey